-Architect uncovers an easier way to Render 3d Perspectives before crushing deadlines?
+Architect uncovers an easier way to Artfully Render 3d Perspectives before crushing deadline, by avoiding the pitfalls of photorealism.

 Hi, I'm Jason Josselsohn – the Concept Design Architect.
 For the last 18 years, I have worked as a Design Architect, producing concept proposals for several prestigious firms.
 I have constantly innovated my design and presentation workflow, making my studio time pleasant and returning home after work without exhausting myself.
 I have contributed to and designed hundreds of large-scale mixed-use projects, including high-rise towers, hospitals, resorts, retail centres and residential homes.